-We are still accepting applications for fall 2020.
-If you already have an application on file and would like it rolled over to the January 2021 semester, please contact Admissions at email@example.com or 201-761-7100 to speak with a counselor about your application and completing the requirements for review.
+If you had an application on file for fall 2020 and would like it rolled over to the January 2021 semester, please contact Admissions at email@example.com or 201-761-7100 to speak with a counselor about your application and completing the requirements for review.

 NOTE: Saint Peter’s University does not accept first-year nursing (pre-nursing) applicants for the January (spring) term.

 Academic Requirements for Admission and Preparation for College-level Study